 See: > TGF - Tribeca Global Natural Resources - Cheat Sheet

-In general, CEF managers often raise capital (to generate more fees) in ways that are disadvantageous to existing investors.
-Apart from raising discounts, there is usually dilution if investors don't participate.
-And sometimes CEFs create capital raising incentives that bring in short-term traders with no interest in the CEF itself.
+In general, CEF managers often raise capital (to generate more fees) in ways that are disadvantageous to existing investors, especially retail.
+Apart from increasing the discount, there is usually dilution if investors don't participate.
+And retail investors can't participate in placement raisings as they need to be a certified sophisticated investor.
+Moreover, CEFs create capital raising incentives through discounts or other mechanisms that bring in short-term traders with no interest in the CEF itself.
 E.g. VG1 and VG8 (now RG8) raised capital by offering incentive shares in the VGI Partners manager.
 Both then dropped from premiums to discounts as these traders sold out.

 14. ASX CEF boosters perennially claim discounts are opportunities.
 The truth is virtually all are on an inexorable downward trend